Woun Meu love poem

 Woun meu language

-My love poem translated into the Woun Meu language (alternatives : Wounmeu, Woun Meo, Wounaan Meu, Noanamá, Chocó, Chocama, Noanama, Noenama, Nonama, Waumeo, Chanco, Waun Meo, Waunana, Waunméu, Waunán), a chocoan language, spoken in Panama and Colombia in the Chocó region, by a total of 10,000 people.
+My love poem translated into the Woun Meu language (alternatives : Wounmeu, Woun Meo, Wounaan Meu, Maach Meu, Noanamá, Chocó, Chocama, Noanama, Noenama, Nonama, Waumeo, Chanco, Waun Meo, Waunana, Waunméu, Waunán).

 The first writings concerning the Wounán people are those of a priest, Palacios de la Vega, they date from the end of the 18th century.

-Originally hunters (blowpipe), gatherers, semi-nomads, the Chocos (Embera and wounaan), live in a very humid forest region.
+Originally hunters (blowpipe), gatherers, semi-nomads, the Chocos (Embera and wounaan), lived in the Gulf of Uraba, where archaeological evidence has been found.
+Today they live in the Wounaan mountain range, which is a very humid forest region.